13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 "I work at the largest lingerie retailer in the country," wrote Redditor @kittykatie0629 in 2017.
 "We had a security guard last night for the beginning of Black Friday.
 A Southern belle mother decided she didn't want to wait in a 50-person line and was going to cut."

 As you can imagine, that kind of behavior did not go over too well with the crowd, or the retailers.
-"Our security guard asked her multiple times to step to the back of the line or leave," the Redditor wrote.
+"Our security guard asked her multiple times to step to the back of the line or leave," Katie wrote.
 "She proceeded to ream him with every curse word in the book. … This will be my last holiday in retail."

 The gamer who incited an angry mob